-The positive role of development partners' support to establish the NTFC
+• The positive role of development partners' support to establish the NTFC

 The Eswatini NTFC benefitted significantly from having in-house full-time World Bank sponsored experts working with the NTFC Secretariat.
 The experts particularly assisted the NTFC team with the development of the NTFC ToR, the conceptualisation of its organisational structure as well as with the development of the NTFC Roadmap.
-In addition to the World Bank support, the NTFC in Eswatini also benefitted from UNC-TAD's flagship NTFC Empowerment Programme.
+In addition to the World Bank support, the NTFC in Eswatini also benefitted from UNCTAD's flagship NTFC Empowerment Programme.

-- The adoption of a tiered structure by the NTFC is extremely helpful in establishing roles and responsibilities for the management and operation of the NTFC. - around the NTFC's work. - Development partners' support if aligned with the strategic objectives of the country, can be very instrumental in establishing a strong and robust NTFC from the outset.
+- The adoption of a tiered structure by the NTFC is extremely helpful in establishing roles and responsibilities for the management and operation of the NTFC. - A strong and dynamic NTFC Secretariat is key to achieving initial successes and creating enthusiasm around the NTFC's work. - Development partners' support if aligned with the strategic objectives of the country, can be very instrumental in establishing a strong and robust NTFC from the outset.